 Insert the following paragraphs and NOTE at the end of the subclause:

 MAC privacy enhancements are enabled on a non-AP MLD when dot11MACPrivacyActivated is set to true.
-When enabled, the non-AP MLD shall adhere to the above requirements for a non-AP STA (that is not affiliated with an AP MLD) in selecting a MLD MAC address, including sequence number space and scrambler requirements.
+When enabled, the non-AP MLD shall adhere to the above requirements for a non-AP STA (that is not affiliated with an AP MLD) in selecting an(#19829) MLD MAC address, including sequence number space and scrambler requirements.
 The above requirements defined for a non-AP STA in managing its MAC address during association or establishing transaction state with an AP shall apply to the non-AP MLD in managing its MLD MAC address during association or establishing transaction state with an AP MLD.

 TGbe editor: Change Clause 35.3.4.6 as follows (track change on):

 35.3.4.6 Frame exchange sequences during MLO discovery and ML setup

-A non-AP MLD is expected to discover an AP MLD and affiliated AP(s) of interest before initiating a ML setup with the AP MLD.
+A non-AP MLD is expected to discover an AP MLD and affiliated AP(s) of interest before initiating an ML setup(#19829) with the AP MLD.
 The non-AP MLD can use one or a combination of the following methods for discovering the AP MLD and affiliated AP(s) of interest:

 TGbe editor: Change Clause 35.3.5.4 as follows (track change on):